Man United signs Cavani, Arsenal adds Partey on deadline day - WHIZ News

 GODFREY TO EVERTON

 Everton is the surprise leader after winning four out of four.
-And after remodeling his midfield to great effect, Everton manager Carlo Ancelotti added a defender by bringing in Ben Godfrey from second-tier Norwich for a reported 25 million pounds ($32 million).
+After remodeling his midfield to great effect, Everton manager Carlo Ancelotti added a defender by bringing in Ben Godfrey from second-tier Norwich for 25 million pounds ($32 million).

 The 22-year-old Godfrey was part of the Norwich team that was relegated from the Premier League last season, but is regarded as a top prospect and was captain of England Under-21s last year.